 Barta Gandarbha and the Fuzzscape team during the 10 days collaborated to compose a song titled “Bhojpur Bajaar”, which is inspired from their trip to the district and is based on a melody of an eastern Nepali folk song titled “Simal Barule”.
 The song was performed on the last day of the team’s visit, in Palpale, to the local audience.
 Gandarbha said after the performance: “I performed on doorsteps here many times when I was traveling as a busking musician.
 It was a new experience to be able to organize and perform in a concert for the same folks.”

-The documentary Fuzzscape Bhojpur is scheduled for release in May.
+The documentary Fuzzscape Bhojpur is in the link below.